-I wrote initially an eBook including every tip I have about surviving short and long haul flights with young kids.
+I wrote initially an eBook including every tip I have about surviving short and long-haul flights with young kids.
 I even included the jet lag advice we received from a sleep clinic that worked like a charm.
 Fox News found the book and just called for a phone interview about flying with babies.
 That was cool.
-I’ll get to the point: Flying with Kids is now available in Paperback.

 Anyway, if you’re flying with young kids this summer, here are some random tips by age group.

 Kick your ADHD into overdrive.
 Take an antibacterial wipe and/or spray and wipe down every single surface that you think your kid might touch.
 Germs stay alive for several days and airplanes are perpetually in the sky.
-The one time I didn’t do this, La Jolla Girl wound up with a virus that almost landed her in the hospital.
+The one time I didn’t do this, my daughter wound up with a virus that almost landed her in the hospital.
 You’re going on vacation (or coming home from one) so why risk it?

 Flying With Babies

 If you’re flying overseas, get the interior bassinet measurements.
-La Jolla Girl was a long baby and grew out of the bassinet length-wise before she hit the weight limit.
+My daughter was a long baby and grew out of the bassinet length-wise before she hit the weight limit.

 Toys that light up, without batteries, entertain babies.
 Like spinning globes.
 You’ll have to distract them with something, multiple times, especially if they’re about to fuss.